Ishaagr13/DesktopNotifier/README.md

-# desktop Notifier : - A desktop notifier is a simple application which produces a notification message in form of a pop-up message on a desktop.
+# Desktop Notifier : - A desktop notifier is a simple application which produces a notification message in form of a pop-up message on a desktop.

 # Made With :- Python